-In the Faculty of Education, Humanities, and Law, Research and Research Higher Degrees are managed by two groups - Faculty Research Committee and Faculty Research Higher Degrees Committee.
-These Committees comprise representatives from across the Faculty's Schools and Departments and are administered by the Faculty Research Coordinators.
-Research and Research Higher Degrees are important components of the Faculty's activities.
+In the Faculty of Education, Humanities and Law, Research Higher Degrees are managed by the Research Higher Degrees Coordinator and the Faculty Research Higher Degrees Committee.
+This Committee comprises representatives from across the Faculty's Schools and Departments.
+Research Higher Degrees are an important component of the Faculty's activities.

 Research Higher Degrees